Amazing 6-day itinerary to Vienna and the surrounding areas

 Car rental in Vienna

 I think this is the most convenient and fun way to travel.
 Car prices are low and the roads are easy to drive.
+For anyone planning a trip to Hallstatt, I recommend renting a car and doing this day trip independently.

 You can search for a car in the search engine Papam Papam.
-Personally, I really like to search through them because they save me time (instead of going to several websites) and they also have the option of filtering out non-recommended rental companies.
+I really like to search through them because they save me time (instead of going to several websites) and they also have the option of filtering out non-recommended rental companies.

 Attractions in Vienna

 You can get ideas for other cool things you can do on the various attraction sites and even order through them (sometimes at a discounted price).
-The first attractions site is tiqets the second is Get your guide and Viator.
+The first attractions site is tiqets the second is Get Your Guide and Viator.

 Where to stay in Vienna